Server Error

 • You do not have Internal Control and you end up with a Project

-Whatever items in eramba are created in those scenarios they will be linked to the problem you analysed.
+Whatever items in eramba are created in those scenarios they must be linked to the problem you analysed.